galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 Cutaneous melanoma arises from melanocytes and grows inside skin that already contains keratinocytes, fibroblasts, blood vessels, and both resident and recruited immune cells.
 Where those populations sit relative to the tumour carries information that a dissociated measurement throws away: immune cells at a tumour margin behave differently from immune cells excluded from it, and the spatial arrangement of myeloid and lymphoid populations in primary melanoma changes as a lesion progresses ({% cite Nirmal2022SpatialMelanoma %}). {ST} records gene expression together with the position of each measurement, so expression can be compared with the tissue image and with neighbouring cells, which is what makes a {TME} accessible to analysis.

 This tutorial uses the 10x Genomics **FFPE Human Skin Primary Dermal Melanoma** dataset, generated with the Xenium Prime 5K Human Pan Tissue and Pathways Panel ({% cite TenXSkinMelanoma %}).
 10x Genomics describes the sample as a primary dermal melanoma from the right lower extremity, with abundant tumour cells in the dermis, necrosis along the outer edge of the dermis, and pyknotic nuclei indicating cell death.
 The published run metrics are 112,551 cells detected and a median of 306 transcripts per cell.
-The panel used for this preview dataset was a development version targeting 5,006 genes.
+The panel used for this preview dataset was a development version targeting 5,006 genes, and the data are licensed CC BY 4.0.

 Xenium images individual transcripts and assigns them to segmented cells, so each row of the expression table is intended to be a single cell.
 That makes cell-level annotation meaningful, and it also means the analysis has to account for segmentation error: a boundary can enclose two neighbouring cells as one object, or cut one cell in two.
 The morphological measurements Xenium reports for every cell, such as `cell_area` and `nucleus_area`, are therefore {QC} metrics in their own right, alongside transcript counts.